dreadedsoftware/2018_ScalaDays_TyDD/src/main/tut/_07_MakingChanges/lesson.md

 implicit val app3 = implicitly[Application[Three, App3]]
 ```

-## Write make a Coproduct tree from the 3 Product trees in the previous exercises.
+## Write a Coproduct tree from the 3 Product trees in the previous exercises.
 After the other two parts, this falls out pretty quickly.
 ```tut:book
 val application =